openvswitch/ovs/INSTALL.DPDK-ADVANCED.md

   NIC port0 <-> OVS <-> VM <-> OVS <-> NIC port 1

-### 4.3 DPDK port Rx Queues
+### 4.3 DPDK physical port Rx Queues

   `ovs-vsctl set Interface <DPDK interface> options:n_rxq=<integer>`

-  The command above sets the number of rx queues for DPDK interface.
+  The command above sets the number of rx queues for DPDK physical interface.
   The rx queues are assigned to pmd threads on the same NUMA node in a round-robin fashion.
-For more information, please refer to the Open_vSwitch TABLE section in

-  `man ovs-vswitchd.conf.db`

 ### 4.4 Exact Match Cache